 Quick access to, and immediate availability of, epinephrine to respond to anaphylaxis emergencies are essential.
 It is the parent's responsibility to provide at least one or two epinephrine auto-injectors and any emergency medication for a child with food allergies if they are prescribed by a doctor.
 It is the school's responsibility to store epinephrine autoinjectors and emergency medication in a place that can be reached quickly and easily, and to delegate and train staff to give epinephrine in response to allergic reactions.
-Wide Hollow stores stock epinephrine auto-injectors in the health room and in the automated external defibrillator (AED) machine box next to the library.
+Every school in the district stores stock epinephrine auto-injectors in the health room, an AED box, and in each coach's medical kit.